cevans42ca/PasteBin/README.md

 There is a limit of 20 active items.
 When you hit the limit, the oldest entry is moved to the deleted list.
 Whenever the deleted list is changed, any items that were deleted more than 32 days ago (the longest month plus one day) are gone for good.
 In other words, if you come back after a long vacation, you can still recover old deleted items up until the point where a pinned item or active item is deleted.
 The created time is not taken into account:  only the deleted date is used to determine if an entry should be permanently deleted.

 At present, there is no way to specifically remove individual deleted items forever through the website other than waiting for them to cycle out on their own.
 Free yourself from the tyranny of manually managing your history!
 Let things cycle out on their own.
+Don't use this utility to copy passwords.